Why outsourcing your content might be the best thing for your business

 Your content is the first interaction most potential customers have with your business, and so it has to make them want to spend time with you.
 In a world where 70% of consumers learn about a company through articles rather than ads (TechClient, Blogging Statistics, 2020), you can’t afford for your content not to sing.

-So you need to choose your writers carefully, and make sure that they speak to your audience with the right voice and style.
+So you need to choose your writers carefully, and make sure that they speak to your audience with the right voice and tone.
 You need to share your values and goals with the writing team, and trust the writers to articulate those values to your customers.
 These writers need to know how to bring together industry knowledge with a good understanding of content styles, to make your business stand out.

 It’s a tough ask, but is it worth it?